JagdtigerAusfb/Rubiks_Cube_Solving_Robot_EXTENCUBE_UNICAMP/1. RAIDEN/README.md

 **[WORK IN PROGRESS]**

-Repository with all the hardware material for **Raiden**, a Rubik's Cube solving robot developed as an extension project at UNICAMP.
+This folder contains all the hardware material for **Raiden**, a Rubik's Cube solving robot developed as an extension project at UNICAMP.
 The goal is to solve the cube using 6 stepper motors (one per face), color sensors to read the cube's state, and an Arduino Mega as the central controller.

 ## Repository structure